mritu2000-bit/landsat-l1-processing-pipeline-rajasthan/README.md

 - Surface Reflectance Band 4 Mean: 0.0827
 - Atmospheric contribution removed: ~0.03 units
 - NDVI Min: -0.38 | Max: 0.85 | Mean: 0.43
+  ## Geometric Correction
+The Landsat 8 L1TP product used in this pipeline is systematically orthorectified by USGS before distribution.
+Geometric accuracy was verified programmatically by extracting Ground Control Points and confirming the affine transform.

+- Ground Control Points used by USGS: 690
+- Geometric RMSE: 5.952m (sub-pixel accuracy at 30m resolution)
+- CRS: EPSG:32644 (UTM Zone 44N)
+- Additional warping not required — existing correction within acceptable limits

+This is consistent with standard L1TP processing where systematic geometric correction is applied prior to data distribution.

 ![NDVI Result](ndvi_result.png)